pattern-lab/patternlab-node/packages/docs/README.md

 In short, though:

-- Once you’ve set up the site on Netlify, go to “Settings” > ”Identity” and scroll down to the “Git Gateway” area.
-Click ”Enable Git Gateway” and follow the steps
+- Once you’ve set up the site on Netlify, go to “Settings” > “Identity” and enable Identity
+- Scroll down to the “Git Gateway” area, click “Enable Git Gateway” and follow the steps
-- Click the “Identity” tab
+- Click the “Identity” tab at the top
 - Once you’ve enabled identity, click “Invite Users”
 - Check the invite link in your inbox and click the link in the email that’s sent to you
 - Set a password in the popup box